 All of the federally managed fisheries in and near the Matagorda Bay system utilize estuarine and gulf habitat during some portion of their life cycle for spawning, food, development or protection (GMFMC, 2004).
-The TSP will have negative impacts, both directly and indirectly, to EFH in the project area.
-However, it also has the potential to enhance habitat for EFH throughout the Matagorda Bay system and offshore by the creation of marsh habitat and oyster reef.
-The TSP would temporarily affect EFH by distributing bottom sediments and increasing turbidity in both the marine and estuarine water column in the vicinity of the dredging activity, which can have adverse effects on finfish and shellfish species.
+The recommended plan will have negative impacts, both directly and indirectly, to EFH in the project area.
+However, it also has the potential to enhance habitat for EFH throughout the Matagorda Bay system and offshore by the creation of oyster reef.
+The recommended plan would temporarily affect EFH by distributing bottom sediments and increasing turbidity in both the marine and estuarine water column in the vicinity of the dredging activity, which can have adverse effects on finfish and shellfish species.
 Dredging would also directly affect estuarine and Gulf bottom habitats.
 Although considering the nature of the sediments that would be dredged and the temporary nature of the dredging, these impacts should not be significant.

-Unavoidable impacts to EFH would be compensated for through the protection and creation of marshes, increasing the amount of nursery areas, protective habitat, and food sources within the Matagorda Bay estuary.
-While bay bottom habitat would be lost, the creation of marshes would help offset the effects of this bottom bay habitat loss since marshes provide essential habitat for federally managed species.
+Unavoidable impacts to EFH would be compensated for through the protection and creation of bird island habitat, increasing the amount of nursery areas, protective habitat, and food sources within the Matagorda Bay estuary.
 The loss of oyster reef will indirectly benefit certain federally managed species and their prey given that the mercury-impacted area will no longer be available as habitat.
 The creation of potential oyster reef habitat could benefit federally managed species and their prey since the new habitat will be located in an unimpacted area.